nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/layouts-and-widgets-forms-listings-grids/layout-and-widget-how-to-index/how-to-make-a-selection-based-on-the-value-of-another-value-in-a-layout.md

 ---
-title: How to Make a Selection Based on the Value of Another Value in a Layout
+title: 'HOWTO: Make a Selection Based on the Value of Another Value in a Layout'
 review:
     comment: ''
     date: '2015-12-01'